bartlomiejkozka/Barkoz-Tempo/README.md

 ### Current Status

-The estimated ELO rating of the engine is currently around **1200**.
+The estimated ELO rating of the engine is currently around **1400**.

+Ranking is estimated by performing tournaments with other chess engines. \
+(For now performing against StockFish with limitedElo to 1320-1500)

 ### Development Roadmap

+- [ ] Add an opening book.
 - [ ] Improve the evaluation function.
-- [ ] Add an opening book.
-- [ ] Expand tests to cover all possible remaining positions/cases.
 - [ ] Improve time management.

 ### Key Features